yujiangpu20/PEL4VAD/README.md

 Before the Quick Start, please download above features and change **feat_prefix** in config.py to your local path.

 ## Quick Start
-Please modify the hyperparameters in **config.py** as necessary, where we keep default settings as mentioned in our paper.
+Please change the hyperparameters in **config.py** if necessary, where we keep default settings as mentioned in our paper.
 The example of configs for UCF-Crime is shown as follows:
 ```
 dataset = 'ucf-crime'
 model_name = 'ucf_'